-The Associate Vice President for Student Life with input from the Student Discipline and Appeals Committee shall develop policies for the administration of the Student Discipline System and guidelines consistent with provisions of the process.
+The Director of Student Life with input from the Student Discipline and Appeals Committee shall develop policies for the administration of the Student Discipline System and guidelines consistent with provisions of the process.

 D. Finalizing a Decision

 Decisions made by a Student Discipline Administrator complete the disciplinary process, unless a formal appeal is petitioned.
 Decisions made by the Chief Appellate Administrator shall bring to conclusion the formal student disciplinary system protocol.